Back to blog

 }

-Streaming (Server-Sent Events) complicates things: you can't block mid-stream once OpenAI has started responding.
-The correct pattern is to validate before initiating the stream — a blocking call that resolves in under 100ms — then start streaming only if the input is safe.
+Streaming (Server-Sent Events) means you cannot block mid-stream once OpenAI has started replying.
+Validate before you open the stream, a blocking call that resolves in under 100ms, then stream only if the input is safe.

 routes/chat-stream.jsjavascript